fastforwardlabs/blog_deprecated/_newsletters/2017-08-15-individual_subs.md

 Last week at Fast Forward Labs, we had fun reading about AI's foray into [Starcraft](https://www.theverge.com/2017/8/9/16117850/deepmind-blizzard-starcraft-ai-toolset-api), played Monday-morning quarterback to Disney's reported decision to pull their catalog from [Netflix](http://money.cnn.com/2017/08/08/media/disney-netflix/), and got deep into the history of the humble [cookie](https://labs.rs/en/invisible-infrastructures-online-trackers/).

-In our newsletter this week, we discuss a few of our perennial favorite topics: algorithms that push machine learning into new realms, how to make sense of some of the challenges that AI poses out in the real world, and research that challenges how we think about intelligence.
+In our newsletter this week, we discuss a few of our perennial favorite topics: algorithms that push machine learning into new realms and research that challenges how we think about intelligence.
 We're also changing up our production process a bit to improve overall readability.
 If you notice anything amiss, or have any questions, please don't hesitate to [drop us a line](mailto:subscribers@fastforwardlabs.com).
 Feedback is always appreciated!

 ---